 FW's partial gasification tests in an air blown pressurized circulating fluidized bed gasifier pilot plant have been successfully completed.
-Under this test program, five different coals, petroleum coke, and sawdust were gasified and the effects of oxygen and CO2 enrichment of the fluidizing air studied via 22 test points.
-Although detailed data analysis results will not be available until the end of the next quarter (6 points have been completed to date), testing has shown that the PCFB gasifier:
+Under this test program, five different coals, petroleum coke, and sawdust were gasified and the effects of oxygen and CO_2 enrichment of the fluidizing air studied via 22 test points.
+The testing has shown that the PCFB gasifier: